miles52100/notes/technology_notes/ssh.md

 4. *known_hosts* A list of public keys for all hosts the ssh user has logged into.
 Again ideally should have read/write permissions for the owner only

 5. *config* a per-user configuration file - see below - again with read/write permissions for this user only.

+### authorized_keys
+Contains a list of public keys that are authorized to log in to the server.
+Used to prevent unauthorized users from connecting to the SSH server.
+Typically you'll want to store your public key in this file on the remote machine you're trying to configure for ssh conection.

+The file can be edited manually, but it's recommended to use `ssh-copy-id` command to add a user's public key.
+It copies the public key to the remote server's authorized_keys file, preserving any existing keys and sets correct permissions on the file to enable it to be used for SSH key-based authentication.

+The format of each entry is
+`ssh-[type] [public key] [comment]`

+The file permissions should be set to `600`, i.e., user read and write only.

+### known_hosts
+A list of public keys for all hosts the ssh client has logged into.
+**check read/write** permissions
+A Typical entry:

+    bitbucket.tdx.gss.gov.uk ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCidjBAlZS7Bt8LWaKUGuMjR/
+    ...
+    TOgTDZeJZdcDZBPh1i188/Vcr

 ### Strucutre of the '.ssh/config' file